Poland recorded a Current Account surplus of 3.60 percent of the country's Gross Domestic Product in 2020. source: EUROSTAT

 Current Account to GDP in Poland averaged -4.24 percent from 1980 until 2020, reaching an all time high of 5.30 percent in 1994 and a record low of -15.70 percent in 1981.
 This page provides - Poland Current Account to GDP - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Poland Current Account to GDP - values, historical data and charts - was last updated on October of 2021.

-Current Account to GDP in Poland is expected to reach 0.60 percent by the end of 2020, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Poland Current Account to GDP is projected to trend around 0.90 percent in 2021 and 0.50 percent in 2022, according to our econometric models.
+Current Account to GDP in Poland is expected to reach 2.80 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Poland Current Account to GDP is projected to trend around 2.00 percent of GDP in 2022 and 1.50 percent of GDP in 2023, according to our econometric models.